pinnacle-comp/pinnacle/wiki/getting-started/running.md

   in addition to running `pinnacle --session` as mentioned below.
 - Otherwise, run `pinnacle --session`.
 This will import the necessary environment variables into D-Bus and systemd, if it is running.
+- If you wish to use `systemd-cat`, and run it manually, you will likely want to set `PINNACLE_LOG_TIMESTAMPS=1` in the environment so timestamps will be printed only by systemd and not pinnacle too.

 ### Within another graphical environment